 One size fits all

-McClatchy’s deal with Singleton raises fears of monopoly and cookie-cutter journalism
+The McClatchy-Singleton deal raises fears of monopoly and cookie-cutter journalism

-Four of those papers, including the Merc, are being sold to a company with a much different reputation than McClatchy’s.
-The Denver-based MediaNews Group run by William “Lean” Dean Singleton, is notorious in the newspaper industry for slashing payrolls and running papers on the cheap.
+Then, in late April, McClatchy announced that four of those papers, including the Merc, were being sold to a company with a much different reputation than McClatchy’s.
+The Denver-based MediaNews Group, run by William “Lean” Dean Singleton, is notorious in the newspaper industry for slashing payrolls and running papers on the cheap.

-“It was elation quickly followed by deflation,” when Mercury News employees found out they were being dumped, said Griff Palmer, the editor for computer-assisted reporting at the Mercury News.
+“It was elation quickly followed by deflation,” when Mercury News employees found out they were being dumped, said Palmer, who also serves as secretary-treasurer of the San Jose Newspaper Guild.

-In 1992, when Singleton bought the troubled Oakland Tribune, there was a staff of 630.
+In 1992, when Singleton bought the troubled Oakland Tribune, it had a staff of 630.
 He cut it to 280, according to a profile in the Columbia Journalism Review.

-At a press conference shortly before the deal with McClatchy was confirmed, Singleton said MediaNews papers were evolving to better suit readers tastes.
-He predicted “more information, more entertainment and less long series that we love to do but our readers hate to read,” according to Editor and Publisher magazine.
+At a press conference shortly before the deal with McClatchy was confirmed, Singleton said MediaNews papers were evolving to suit readers’ tastes better.
+He predicted “more information, more entertainment and less long series that we love to do but our readers hate to read,” according to Editor & Publisher magazine.

 For example, Singleton said, “It’s fun to send people to Iraq during the war, but it is not nearly as important to the local community as covering local injustice.”